redhajuanda/kuysor/README.md

 ## Why choose kuysor?
 - Designed for simplicity and ease of use.
-- The only SDK built for this purpose.
+- The only Go SDK built for this purpose.
-- Compatible with all SQL-based databases.
+- Compatible with most if not all SQL-based databases.
 - Supports multiple sorting columns and ordering directions.
-- Handles nullable columns in sorting (supports up to one nullable column).
+- Handles nullable columns in sorting (maximum one nullable column).
 - Built with zero dependencies.

 ## How kuysor works?
-1. Kuysor modifies your SQL query to support cursor-based pagination, allowing you to set limits, sorting, and cursors.
+1. Kuysor modifies your SQL query to support cursor-based pagination, appending the necessary `ORDER BY`, `LIMIT`, and `WHERE` clauses.
 2. You execute the modified query to fetch paginated data from your database.
-3. Kuysor then sanitizes the query result and generates the next and previous cursors.
+3. Kuysor then sanitizes the data and generates the next and previous cursors.
+4. When fetching the next or previous page, you pass the generated cursor back to Kuysor, which modifies the query accordingly, repeating the process from Step 1.

 ## Installation